Tynemouth

 Tynemouth (/ˈtaɪnmaʊθ/) is a coastal town in the metropolitan borough of North Tyneside, in Tyne and Wear, England.
-It is located on the north side of the mouth of the River Tyne, hence its name.
+Historically the easternmost town in Northumberland, it is located on the north side of the mouth of the River Tyne, hence its name.
 It is 8 mi east-northeast of Newcastle upon Tyne.
 The medieval Tynemouth Priory and Castle stand on a headland overlooking both the mouth of the river and the North Sea, with the town centre lying immediately west of the headland.

-Historically part of Northumberland until 1974, the town was a county borough which included the nearby town of North Shields.
+Until 1974, the town was a county borough which included the nearby town of North Shields.

 At the 2021 census the Tynemouth built-up area as defined by the Office for National Statistics (which also includes North Shields) had a population of 60,605.
 The population of Tynemouth itself at the 2021 census was 10,256.

 History

 An aerial shot of Tynemouth Castle, taken in 1917, which was a major coastal fortress and the control centre of the Tyne defences, which stretched from Sunderland to Blyth.

 The headland towering over the mouth of the River Tyne has been settled since the Iron Age.
 The Romans may have occupied it as a signal station, though it is just north of the Hadrian's Wall frontier (the Roman fort and supply depot of Arbeia stands almost opposite it on the southern headland of the Tyne).
 In the 7th century a monastery was built in Tynemouth and later fortified.
 The headland was known as Pen Bal Crag.